Astronomy,

 in motion.

-An interactive astronomy engine — built for everyone, from your laptop to a full-dome planetarium.
+An interactive astronomy engine — built for everyone.

 Drive the celestial sphere through deep time.
 Watch the analemma trace itself, follow a gnomon's shadow across solstice arcs, or step outside the sky to see the whole framework at once.